 This term refers to an information management strategy.
 It enables companies to better understand their environment, their audience, and their performance.
 By focusing on this data, companies can make it easier for the various different professionals in the company.
 They share, process and interpret information, as data is only useful if it is actionable.

 Please remember this word well because that’s the winning point!

 The goal is to make this data the foundation for decision-making and communications.
 Nowadays, the CDO is tasked with democratizing access to this information and rendering it useful for all collaborators.

 #3 HOW CAN DATA BEST BE USED TO ASSIST WITH THE COMPANY’S GOALS AND OBJECTIVES?

 This question is frequently asked by CDOs.
 To develop a data strategy, the first step is to create a data culture within the company.

-This lets them address issues that are specific to their fields.
+Because this lets them precisely address issues that are specific to their fields.
 For example, an HR team might want to track absenteeism in the company, while retail professionals might look at employee performance, as well as sales results, possibly even for each product.

 Charles Miglietti, co-founder @Toucan Toco

 ABOUT TOUCAN TOCO